Code-Institute-Submissions/Seaniboy2009-Project1/README.md

 - __Issues__

     - Had a lot of bugs with the margin and container when scaling up and down, it to experiment a lot with with % and margins to get it working and looking good.

+    - gitpod images for this document are not working on github

 ## Credits